keithwhor/nodal/README.md

 While you can output any data format with Nodal, it's recommended you offload things like static page rendering to other optimized services like CDNs.

-Nodal projects are ready to deploy to [Polybit](https://polybit.com) right out of the box, so you can have your website live in no time with `nodal poly:deploy`.

 [Check out the first Nodal Screencast here.](https://www.youtube.com/embed/IxBXkFbUqtk)

 ## Stateless Dogma